code-boxx/Core-Boxx-PHP-Framework/README.md

 <br><br>

+## NOTES
+1) It is painful to create a new repo for each module, so I have combined the core engine and all the modules everything into this one.
+2) To get started, you only need to work with the `core` folder - The rest are optional modules that you can snap into your project later.
+<br><br>

 ## QUICK START & DOCUMENTATION
 1) Edit `lib/CORE-config.php`.
 Change `HOST_BASE` (A) and the database settings (B) to your own.
 2) Create a dummy database for your project.
 If you don’t need the use of a database, open `lib/CORE-go.php` and remove `$_CORE->load("DB")`.